 ☀️ Hours of light

-The days get shorter, so it’s good to take this into account when planning any activity.
+The days get shorter, so it’s good to consider this when planning any activity.
 At the end of the month, the sun rises at 8:15 am and sets at 7 pm.
-Also, remember that you have to delay the clock one hour on the night of the 30th to the 31st of October.

 What to pack for a trip to Catalonia in October